 We’ll ascertain the key parts of what happened including who was fatally injured, where the accident happened, where it happened, who you believe caused the accident and then we’ll discern whether you’re an eligible person to be making the claim.

 Once we’ve gathered all of the information, we’ll assess everything thoroughly and advise you if you have a valid claim for compensation or not.
 We don’t want to mislead you at this traumatic time so will always assess claims honestly and let you know what we think you should do next.

 No Win No Fee Fatal Accident And Wrongful Death Claims

-When you sign a Conditional Fee Agreement (CFA – or no win no fee agreement), it will specify a ‘Success Fee’ which is a percentage of any compensation that will be given to the solicitor if they win the case (it is limited to a maximum of 25%).
+When you sign a Conditional Fee Agreement (CFA – or No Win No Fee agreement), it will specify a success fee which is a percentage of any compensation that will be given to the solicitor if they win the case.
+This is limited to a maximum of 25%.

 If they lose the case, you don’t pay them anything at all for their service, but if they win the compensation for you then they retain their success fee and then send the rest of the compensation straight to you.

-Other alternatives to no win no fee include agreements where you pay the solicitor for their service and time yourself and you keep 100% of any compensation they win but, if they lose the case, you still have to pay their fees (which can mount up to large amounts in wrongful death compensation claims).
+Other alternatives to No Win No Fee include agreements where you pay the solicitor for their service and time yourself and you keep 100% of any compensation.
+However, if they lose the case, you still have to pay their fees, which can mount up to large amounts in wrongful death compensation claims.